-If you are not in compliance with the immunizations requirements, Hope International University has the right to put a hold on your student account.
+If you are not in compliance with the immunization requirements, Hope International University has the right to put a hold on your student account.

-Please direct any questions regarding Immunization requirements to the Executive Assistant to Dr. Joshua Arnold, Vice President for Student Affairs.
+Please direct any questions regarding Immunization requirements to the Student Affairs Office Manager.
 Phone: 714-879-3901 ext.
 2311, email: health@hiu.edu.

-LAWSON-FULTON STUDENT CENTER
+LAWSON-FULTON STUDENT

+CENTER

-The Lawson-Fulton Student Center is the home of Student Affairs and Admissions which includes SGA, Residence Life, Housing, Campus Ministries, International Student Programs, Student Success, Career Development, and the Athletic Department.
+The Lawson-Fulton Student Center is the home of Admissions, Athletics, and Student Affairs, which includes Campus Ministries, Career Development, Concierge Mentor, International Student Programs, Residence Life, Student Involvement/Government, and Wellness Services.
 It also provides venues for a number of campus and community activities.
 Facilities in the Lawson-Fulton Student Center include the Darling Pavilion, Rotary Room, Christensen Dining Room, Dining Commons, Bookstore, Santa Ana Room, Activities Room, Mail and Copy Center, The Royal Hub, and the Fitness Center.
 For information on programs, services, room rentals, and reservations please contact Mr. Chris Mathaga at ext.
 7474.